singh-man/books/crackingTheCoding/16_moderate.md

 All of this is potentially  overkill, but it's worth discussing the options with your interviewer.
 The point of this problem is to assess your understanding of how to code in a clean and maintainable way.

-**16.5     Factorial zeros:** Write an algorithm which computes the number of trailing zeros in n factorial.
+**16.5     Factorial Zeros:** Write an algorithm which computes the number of trailing zeros in n factorial.

 SOLUTION